 Even with this careful planning you should still be prepared for a last minute emergency.
 If you get through six weeks of childcare arrangements without one mishap you’re pretty lucky.
 If you do run into a problem, don’t panic.
 All employees are entitled to reasonable unpaid time off to deal with emergencies involving a dependant.
 Whilst taking two weeks to care for a child during the holidays would not be reasonable, a couple of days to deal with an unexpected problem in children arrangements would be.

 Please check out our page on parental leave: http://parentalchoice.co.uk/legal-rights/parental-leave

 How do you pay for the increased hours of care?

-Turn2us, part of the national financial assistance charity Elizabeth Finn Care, undertook a survey in 2011 which showed that 70% of parents were worried about summer holiday childcare arrangements and 25% were concerned they would have difficulty paying normal household bills because of the increased cost of summer childcare.
+Turn2us, part of the national financial assistance charity Elizabeth Finn Care, undertook a survey which showed that 70% of parents were worried about summer holiday childcare arrangements and 25% were concerned they would have difficulty paying normal household bills because of the increased cost of summer childcare.